rdol100/Machine-Learning/README.md

 Prerequisite to k nearest neightbours clustering.
 This code takes an input of player id (from 'fifa19.csv') and then uses a nearest neighbours algorithm to determine the top five most similar players in terms of attributes.

-If I were to spend more time on this, possible improvements include implementing the option for the user to enter the name of the player rather than having to look up the player id in the csv file.
+Possible improvements include implementing the option for the user to enter the name of the player rather than having to look up the player id in the csv file.
 This could be achieved through using regular expressions to separate first and last names in the dataframe.